alihinnawe/alihinnawe/README.md

 ## Contact

-Feel free to reach out to me via email at ali.hinnawe@gmx.de.
+Feel free to reach out to me via email at alihinnawe.jobs@gmail.com.
 I'm always open to new opportunities and collaborations.

 Thank you for visiting my portfolio!